| CHAPTER D9 HOW TO GROW BY FEEDING THE SPIRIT |

 lives by the Bible he is not serving God because it’s not the works themselves

-comes only from obeying Him.
-Your spirit body is now a devil, an independent
+something that comes only from obeying Him.
+Your spirit body is now a devil, an

-angel.
-You starved yourself to death even while you were attached to the Vine
+independent angel.
+You starved yourself to death even while you were attached

-of Life Himself because you ignored the milk from the spirit body by choosing
+to the Vine of Life Himself because you ignored the milk from the spirit body

 It is important to realize what an independent